 - Once the tax credits are expired, the Library will purchase the project, for about 30% of the original cost.
-The Library is fundraising this amount and already has major donor, who will match all donations.
+The Library is fundraising this amount and already has a major donor, who will match all donations.
 Donations can be made at online, at the Business office, or at any service desk.

 Mayor Zach Vruwink noted “As the first and only solar installation on a city building, we’re thrilled to advance our desires to be more sustainable- operationally to save taxpayers money and environmentally by introducing more renewable energy- all the while, offering an educational opportunity to our community.”